JasonMFry/elm_haskell_spock_fullstack_app/README.md

   overwriting notes and/or times is easy.
 - The UI is ugly :)
 - The app is very un-secure.
 - The timer doesn't allow for anything more precise than seconds.
-I assumed that would be good enough for the code challenge.